Sorry, you need to enable JavaScript to visit this website.

 Social assistance

-Persons who are 16 years of age or over, registered under Part 1 of the Jobsplus and who satisfy a minimum of 50 paid social security contributions from their first date of employment and an average of 20 contributions in the two years prior to date of registering as unemployed, are entitled to unemployment benefit.
-This benefit is intended to be a short-term measure lasting for a maximum period of 156 days while a person is actively seeking employment.
-Following this period, the unemployed person may apply for long-term social assistance in the form of unemployment assistance which is means tested.
-In order to qualify once again for unemployment benefit, the person has to work for 91 continuous days (13 weeks) beginning from the 156th day of his/her previous unemployment benefit entitlement.
+Unemployment benefits are given to people who are 16 years of age or over, register with Jobsplus and satisfy a minimum of 50 paid social security contributions from their first employment and an average of 20 contributions in the two years before date of registering as unemployed, are entitled to the unemployment benefit.
+This benefit is intended to be a short-term measure lasting for a maximum period of 156 days, while a person is actively seeking employment.
+Following this period, the unemployed person may apply for long-term social assistance through unemployment assistance which is means tested.
+To qualify again for the unemployment benefit, the person must work for 91 continuous days (13 weeks) beginning from the 156th day of his/her previous unemployment benefit entitlement.

-Unemployment benefit, which is not means tested, is flat rated and subject to a yearly percentage raise according to the cost of living allowance (COLA) granted in the national annual budget.
-Entitlement to this benefit is calculated on a six day week basis.
+The unemployment benefit, which is not means tested, is flat-rated and subject to a yearly percentage raise according to the cost-of-living allowance (COLA) granted in the national annual budget.
+Entitlement to this benefit is computed on a 6-day week basis.

-No benefits are allocated personally to unemployed persons of less than 18 years of age.
-Young people benefit from social welfare benefits through custodial care benefits, such as children’s allowance, disabled child allowance and foster care allowance, which are paid up to the age of 16 years old.
-Young people aged 16 years old and over who are certified by a Medical Panel appointed by the Ministry for the Family, Children's Rights and Social Solidarity as suffering from a disability as listed in the Social Security Act Chapter 318 (section 27) are entitled to a disability pension (14 years old in the case of people who are visually impaired).
-As from January 2015, all young people up to the age of 23 years old who are not engaged in studies or work are encouraged to join the Youth Guarantee Scheme offered by the Ministry for Education and Employment, which provides a work placement or a training programme to enhance their skills, together with support from psychologists, occupational therapists and job coaches.
+Young people benefit from social welfare benefits through custodial care benefits, such as children's allowance, disabled child allowance, and foster care allowance, which are paid up to the age of 16 years.
+Young people aged 16 years and over who are certified by a Medical Panel appointed by the Minister for Social Policy and children’s Rights as suffering from a disability as listed in the Social Security Act Chapter 318 (section 27), are entitled for the disability pension (14 years old in case of visually impaired persons).

-People who are unable to continue working due to medical reasons, are awarded an invalidity pension at a rate which is based on the number of social security contributions paid.
-A contributory invalidity pension is awarded to those who have paid 250 contributions, completed a minimum of six months of uninterrupted employment or one year of the Jobsplus’ Part 1 registration, and are found by the Social Security Department’s medical board to be permanently unable to work due to physical or mental illness.
+Persons unable to continue working due to medical reasons are awarded an invalidity pension at a rate based on the number of social security contributions paid.
+A contributory invalidity pension is awarded to those persons who paid 250 contributions, completed a minimum of six months of uninterrupted employment or a year of Jobsplus’s Part 1 registration, and are found by the Social Security Department’s medical board to be permanently unable to work due to physical or mental illness.
 Eight different rates of invalidity pension are available, depending on the applicant’s civil status and his/her paid/or credited social security contributions.

 Health care

-The Health Promotion and Disease Prevention Directorate promote healthy lifestyles through initiatives in various settings including community, schools and the workplace through various mediums including social media.
+The Health Promotion and Disease Prevention Directorate promotes healthy lifestyles through initiatives in various settings including community, schools and the workplace through various mediums including social media.
 The main focus is on well-being, healthy eating, weight management, physical activity, tobacco prevention, oral health and smoking cessation, infectious disease prevention and sexual health.
-This is done in collaboration with various entities including the Ministry of Education and Employment, Ministry for Family and Social Solidarity, Workplaces, Local Councils, Agenzija Zaghzagh, Sport Malta, NGOs and youth clubs.
+This is done in collaboration with various entities including the Ministry of Education, Sport, Youth Research and Innovation; Ministry for Social Policy and Children’s Rights, Local Councils, Aġenzija Żagħżagħ, Sport Malta, NGOs and youth clubs.
 The opportunity is available for all to ensure accessibility to all.

 Some examples of specific initiatives include Schools on the Move, 360º Project, Peers Training on Sexual Health and Tobacco Cessation.

-Research projects are also carried out including the Health Behaviour Study in School Children, targeting young people aged 13 and 15 years, national food consumption survey, national physical activity survey across all age groups including a representative sample of youths.
+Research projects are also carried out including the Health Behaviour Study in School Children managed by the Health Promotion and Disease Prevention Directorate, targeting young people aged 13 and 15 years and ESPAD, managed by the Foundation for Social Welfare Services (FSWS) targets secondary school students, the national food consumption survey, national physical activity survey across all age groups including a representative sample of young people.

 Regular psychological services can also be accessed through the Child and Young People's Services.